Concordium/concordium-wallet-proxy/README.md

   - `transferSource`: account address of the source of the transfer
   - `amountSubtracted`: the plaintext of the amount that is subtracted from the sender's public balance.
   - `newSelfEncryptedAmount`: the resulting self encrypted amount in the sender's account.
-- The following fields are present if the transaction is a transfer with schedule:
+- The following fields are present if the transaction is a transfer with schedule or transfer with schedule and memo:
   - `transferDestination`: account address of the destination of the transfer
   - `transferAmount`: amount of the transfer
+  - in `v1` version if `type = transferWithScheduleAndMemo` then an additional field `memo` is present.
+It is a hex-encoded byte array.

 For the purposes of the above, a simple transfer is a transaction of type `"transfer"` which transfers funds from one account to another.
 A transactions of type `"transfer"` is not considered a simple transfer if the destination is a smart contract instance.